-In October 2017 was I lucky to be granted a 10-day tourist visa to Syria, almost 2 years before every other “traveller decided to travel to Syria”.
+In October 2017, was I lucky to be granted a 10-day tourist visa to Syria, almost two years before every other “traveller decided to travel to Syria”.

 Friends and family told me I had to be insane and that I must have a death wish to want to visit Syria in 2017.
 Everyone knows there is a brutal war raging in the country that is heading into its 7th year now.

 The people I told about my plans were all saying the chance of entering Syria was around zero and, if I did manage to enter, I would most likely end up getting killed or kidnapped.

 So when I finally managed to secure a tourist visa to Syria, I booked the first flight possible to Beirut, the capital of Lebanon, since there are currently no easy flight connections to Damascus and Syria.

 Over the 10 days, I travelled around Syria, I visited Damascus – Aleppo (Read About my visit to Aleppo by clicking here) – Homs with the countryside around it, and the Mediterranean coast before I went back to Lebanon for my flight back home to Europe.

 I went to Syria with an open mind and with no political intentions at all.